-The shock of Lewis’ gift—of his grisly death—of the loss of meaning—spun me into a sense-churning, ass-over-elbow tumble down a ski run of sand and blood.
-I felt the urgent surge of nausea.
+The shock of Lewis’ gift—of his horrific death—of the loss of meaning—spun me into a sense-churning, ass-over-elbow tumble down a ski run of sand and blood.
+I felt an urgent surge of nausea.
 Trying to steady myself, I reached into the darkness for a wall that wasn’t there.
-Caught by surprise, I fell into an existential open grave.
+Caught off guard, I fell into an existential open grave.

 Looking up from that metaphorical tomb, I realized just how meaning as generally understood made us barely-perceivers-of-the-present.
 Without it, without meaning, the olive drab boy-men sweating and swearing in the fire and night ceased to be the self-actuating, well-intentioned children of God I grew up believing us to be.
-Now we were just things to be confused and killed.
-We were also killers and confusers, I suppose; killers and confusers that had been subtly indoctrinated to sometimes conflate hormones, religion, and civics into such a rage of indignant justification that denying decency, understanding, and kindness in oneself could seem honorable.
+Now we were just things to be confused and killed; to be killers and confusers, too.

 Figment Of Reality followed me into the shadows and helped me throw up my new found doubt of meaning, and of barely-perceivers-of-the-present, who define and are defined by meaning.
-It splattered that uncertainty onto my bed of black grass and sand.
+It helped me splatter that uncertainty onto my charred bed of grass and sand.

-A marine like a field of alfalfa waving green above the flat black earth pulled me to my feet.
+A Marine like a field of alfalfa waving green above the flat black earth pulled me to my feet.
 He looked into my eyes in the hope I could see we weren’t devoid of meaning; so that I could see we were still barely-perceivers-of-the-present.
-He told me I was OK.
+He asked if I was OK.

 He nodded, and Figment Of Reality let him go about his duties.
-Then it led me back to mine: pulling human shards from burning wreckage.
-As I did this, I peered into the faces of the confused, trying to believe that they were OK; that it was OK to be barely-perceivers-of-the-present; that we were all barely-perceivers-of-the-present; that we were all tumbling down slopes of blood and sand; that we all emerged from fields of alfalfa.
+Then it led me back to mine: pulling human shards from the burning wreckage of our comm shack.
+As I joined this task, I peered into the faces of my frightened and confused peers, trying to believe that they were OK; that it was OK to be barely-perceivers-of-the-present; that we were all barely-perceivers-of-the-present; that we were all tumbling down slopes of blood and sand; that we all emerged from fields of alfalfa.

-It had to be OK because Figment of Reality imagined these tales of life and death again and again: of armed teenagers afraid and unable to understand; of more nights of rockets, machine guns and terror; of again running to warn my comrades who work on warplanes in the black night; of a flare popping above; of shadows under the wings dancing like fits of death.
+It had to be OK because Figment of Reality imagined these tales of life and death again and again; of armed teenagers afraid and unable to understand, of more nights of rockets, mortars, machine guns and terror, of running to warn my comrades who work on warplanes in the black night, of a flare popping above, of shadows under the olive drab wings dancing like fits of death.

-In the shadows, I glimpsed another scared teenager.
+In the on and off shadows, I glimpsed another scared teenager.
 This one wore the black uniform of my enemy, wielding a black weapon in the flickering light and dark.
 I, unarmed and illuminated, prepared to die alone and afraid, tumbling down a slope of blood and sand.
 Instead, I saw the blood of this teenager, the blood of alfalfa.
-I saw him dying at the hands of a teenage marine, just like a young marine who looked into your eyes and told you that you were OK.
-I saw us tumble together down slopes of blood and sand; three teenagers tumbling down in olive drab and black; a braid of living and dying confused.
+I saw him dying at the hands of a teenage Marine, just like a young Marine who looked into your eyes and told you that you were OK.
+I saw us tumble together down slopes of blood and sand; three teenagers tumbling down in olive drab and black; a braid of living and dying frightened and confused.

 Love, heartache, work, failure, friendship, hatred, disappointment, and success; these are made-up-words for stories spun by Figment Of Reality.
 They fill one’s time.

-Yet doubt, once planted, continues to grow from the moguls of an airman’s brain, from an armed teenager in a spasm of death, and from a field of alfalfa born from the musty black dirt of my youth.
-For decades it grows, extending its roots through the shadows of Figment Of Reality.
+Yet doubt about humanity’s seemingly feckless expression of itself, once planted, will continue to grow; from the moguls of an airman’s brain, from an armed teenager in a spasm of death, and from a field of alfalfa born from the musty black dirt of my youth.
+And so it grows, unseen and unconsidered for decades; extending its roots through the shadows of Figment Of Reality.

-Then, following a crisp, sunny day filled with a little too much coffee and much too little to do, doubt forces me from sleep.
-It makes me stand alone in a field of alfalfa; to ponder my aloneness amid a ghostly horde of barely-perceivers-of-the-present.
-It compels me to see that I am a weed of olive drab and black; that I am doubt itself; that doubt is made-up-words for being.
+Then, following a crisp, sunny day filled with too much coffee and much too little to do, doubt forces me from sleep.
+It makes me stand alone in a field of alfalfa; to ponder my isolation amid a ghostly horde of barely-perceivers-of-the-present.
+It compels me to see that I’m an olive drab and black weed of doubt; that doubt itself is made-up-words for the need to understand.